prince-ph0en1x/prince-ph0en1x.github.io/pages/the-night-is-long.md

 ### Showers

 On such a rainy day,
 I was staring straight through the window,
-Looking over the trickling drops on the moistened pane, The walls of blur caged my vision
+Looking over the trickling drops on the moistened pane,
+The walls of blur caged my vision
 I stood by the oriel floating away,
 To the muddy field,
 The screams of joy of childhood days,
 Sailing a paper boat,
 On the pond to its brim.
 As showers of blessing pour in bounty,
 The World outside looks too hazy,
 I close my eyes in peace, in faith,
 And dream away...in divine grace.

 ### Ahead

+*Written on Rupsa's birthday*

 Walk, walk, walk ahead...
 Though running is more fun,
 For you are now an year older,
 Than the girl in yesterday's picture.

 Walk, walk, walk ahead...
 For everyone cannot run,
 Take that old man with you,
 And the toddler while you steer.

 Walk, walk, walk ahead...
 But do look back once a while,
 As memories are built with each footstep,
 All the places you have been.

 Walk, walk, walk ahead...
 Enjoy the sunrise and sunset,
 Life's tiny bit of joys and sorrows,
 The beauty embedded within.

 Walk, walk, walk ahead...
 May the wind be with you,
 Walk ahead hand in hand,
 Taking me with you ;)

 ### To be added
 #### Legion